windmill-labs/windmilldocs/blog/2023-12-27-bash-script-arguments/index.md

 <br/>

 Windmill is an open-source developer platform and workflow engine to build internal tools.
 It helps you transform scripts into auto-generated UIs, APIs and cron jobs.
-Windmill also supports coding in Typescript, Python, Go, PHP, Bash, SQL, or any Docker image.
+Windmill also supports coding in TypeScript, Python, Go, PHP, Bash, SQL, or any Docker image.

 To explore Windmill and make your shell scripts user-friendly for your team, even those unfamiliar with the command line, refer to the [documentation](https://www.windmill.dev/docs/).